-This document contains selected important information to help you make an informed investment decision about investing in the Fund listed on the cover (the "Fund") and help you understand your rights as an investor.
+This document contains selected important information to help you make an informed investment decision about investing in the fund listed on the cover (referred to as the "Fund") and help you understand your rights as an investor.

 It is important that you select the appropriate series in which to invest, in order to properly address your personal circumstances and investment needs.